Research-Driven Development

 Deployment Cost Per-user SaaS Per-user SaaS $250/mo + device $590 hardware, runs locally

-Comparison based on published capabilities as of February 2026.
+Comparison based on published capabilities through early 2026.
 Sources: Fitzpatrick et al. (2017), Inkster et al. (2018), Intuition Robotics Impact Report (2023).

-On-Premise by Design
+Lilo Solace — On-Premise by Design

 All safety-critical AI processing runs locally.
 No patient data ever leaves the device.